 Skip to main content

 Watoto Wasome’s is a Kiswahili phrase meaning “Let the children read”.
-Our mission is to improve the literacy levels of children aged 3-10 years in community centers and schools
+Our mission is to

 through use of learner-centered approaches, thereby contributing to bridging the literacy